damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 ### Process Referral Bonus

 If applicable, People Ops will process a [referral bonus](/handbook/#referral-bonuses).

+### Process Tinggly

+1. A peer or manager will send an email to People Ops to nominate an individual for a Tinggly values based gift.
+1. Ensure that the email is sent and approved by the correct managers.
+  * For a peer nominating a peer, the hiring manager can approve the gift.
+  * For a manager nominating a direct report, the next highest manager can approve the award.
+If the manager reports to the CEO, approval is not necessary.
+  * For a Bucket List gift, arrangements must be made by People Ops and Tinggly once an experience and dates are selected.
+1. Place the order for the box on Tinggly's website.
+  * You will need their address and phone number for shipping.
+  * TODO Add platform instructions
+1. For most valuable team member post on the culture page who was awarded, the month, and a summary of why they were selected.
+1. Tinggly will bill GitLab on a monthly basis based on the amount of boxes sent.
+Each month People Ops should audit this report and ensure that the program is being used responsibly.

+Note: This is a temporary process until People Ops and Tinggly can build an API to automate and take People Ops out of the ordering process.

 #### Document a future bonus in BambooHR